 Essential Minerals

+Potassium (139mg per 100g) is the most abundant mineral in luffa, supporting healthy blood pressure regulation, proper muscle contraction, and cardiovascular health.
 Other notable minerals include magnesium (muscle and nerve function), calcium (bone health), and iron (oxygen transport).
 The extremely low sodium content (just 2mg per 100g) makes luffa an excellent choice for low-sodium diets.

 Health Benefits of Eating Luffa